IrohXu/IrohXu/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Iroh Cao.
-I work as a machine engineer during the day.
+I work as a machine learning engineer during the day.
 At night, I am research scientist at Shenzhen Children’s Hospital SZAR AI Lab.
 Life goes on, work goes on.

 ### ⚡️ A quick introduction